notchhill/project-beanz-2.0/ProjectUpdate.md

 - Changed quintery linked list to single linked list for loading screens
 - Removed any chance based aspects from the fractal forest.
 It now will work or it won't.
 - Removed hydration/thirst from desert area

+- Changed version control process, detailed in VersionControl.md, as well as testing process